oracle-quickstart/oci-hpc/README.md

 This should create a computegpumemorycluster as well as stand up the number of instances given in --count.

-To add hosts from this same computegpumemoryfabric to a computegpumemorycluster do this with the corresponding cluster_xxxxx name for these hosts as shown as memory_cluster_name in "mgmt fabrics list":
+To instantiate hosts from this same computegpumemoryfabric to an existing computegpumemorycluster, do this with the corresponding cluster_xxxxx name for these hosts as shown as memory_cluster_name in "mgmt fabrics list":
 ```
 mgmt clusters add add-node --count 1 --memorycluster cluster_xxxxx
 ```